-Figure(3.17): Plywood
+Figure (3.17): plywood

-We have used this plywood as mounted the stepper mounted with the frame. also it is used as the mount of heat bed.
+Plywood We have used this plywood as mounted the stepper mounted with the frame. also it is used as the Mount of heat bed.

-3.18ZIP TIE:
+3.18 Zip tie:

-Figure(3.18): Zip tie
+Figure (3.18): Zip tie

-we have used zip tie to fix motor with the plywood as role of screw.
+We have used zip tie to fix motor with THA plywood as role of screw

-3.19DC POWER SUPPLY 12 Volt 20 amp:
+3.19 DC POWER SUPPLY 12 Volt 20 amp:

-Figure(3.19): power supply 12 Volt 20 amp
+Figure (3.19): power supply board

 The ATX-12V system is used to supply power to the different parts of the machine.
-ATX is an advanced technology extended having the motherboard configuration which is manufactured by Intel in 1995.
-Its specifications basically used to identify its dimensions and it consists of mounting points, input/output panel, power and different connector interfaces between computer and case, a motherboard and a power supply.
+ATX is an advanced technology extended having the motherboard configuration which is manufactured by Intel in 1995, Its specifications basically used to identify its dimensions and it consists of mounting points, input/output panel, power and different connector interfaces between computer and case, a motherboard and a power supply.